Argienewdev/2048-Blocks/Roadmap.md

 ## Roadmap

-- Add a new type of notification:
-    - This notification must fade in on the header and fade out so as not to disturb the games' continuity.
-- Add a "singularity" effect to the fired block so it looks like it pops out and the new block pops in.
 - Always load hints using animation times and cache the shoot info so as to use said info when the user finally shoots.
-- Add a slight delay to the invasive pop ups so as not to have them instantly appear after they can be invoked.
-- Make the interface responsive.